-In order to provide her hyperhidrosis patients with a more permanent solution, Dr Welsh added the miraDry system in late 2012 and became The Bay Area Center for Excessive Sweating.
+In order to provide her hyperhidrosis patients with a more permanent solution, Dr Welsh added the miraDry system in late 2012 and became The Bay Area Center for Excessive Sweating Treatments.
 A “miraDry Certified Partner,” our San Francisco based practice was the first in Northern California and one of the first 10 practices in the country to offer this treatment.
 Patients who have received the miraDry procedure have reported life changing results.

 What is miraDry and What are Its Benefits?